stefanpenzinger/hagenberg-alp-2022/README.md

-# alp-exercises
+# apl-exercises
-Course "Alternative Programming Languages (ALP)" at FH Hagenberg.
+Course "Alternative Programming Languages (APL)" at FH Hagenberg.
 This course focues on different programming languages and their paradigms such as
 - R
 - Go